-If you become disabled, you will not pay income tax on the long term disability benefits (60 per cent of your base salary, plus prior year sales compensation) you receive, because you paid for this coverage with after-tax payroll deductions.
+Under Option 1 or Option 2 LTD coverage, if you become disabled, you will not pay income tax on the Long Term Disability benefits (30% of your regular monthly earnings) you receive, because you paid for this coverage with after-tax payroll deductions.

-Team members in Manitoba are required to pay provincial sales tax on long term disability insurance premiums.
+Team members in Manitoba are required to pay provincial sales tax on Long Term Disability insurance premiums.